FrenchGithubUser/Explore-outdoors/README.md

 The website will be fully open source and has as only goal to be convenient to use, nice but simple design and not relying on any non FOSS service

+Some similar projects already exist, they are amazing and I am very thankful for the work that has been done.
+The problem is that they are usually unmaintained, the devs aren't reachable, the website/app is buggy/unintuitive/bloated, rely on Google's services, aren't open source etc...
+The goal of this project is to try to fix those issues.

 Making money out of this is NOT a goal of mine, so the website will NEVER contain ads, nor the apps that will come in the future.
 Although, donations are welcomed as it helps improving the code, and shows your support and the fact that you enjoy what has been made !

 Roadmap :